-The home inspection is increasingly becoming a standard part of the real estate process and is included in many offers as a contingency.
+Home inspections are increasingly becoming a standard part of the real estate process and are included in many offers as a contingency.
 These inspections can help a seller know what might come up as an issue during the negotiation stage of an offer and help buyers protect themselves as they make a significant investment in a particular piece of real estate.

 Of course, the first step in getting an inspection done is finding an inspector, which is not always a self-explanatory process.
 While it can seem like a difficult exercise to determine between one inspector and another, there are some things that you can look out for when picking an inspector to make sure that you get a high-quality, accurate inspection when the time comes.